Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Narrative Note:**
 - *NC-03’s rural, military, and coastal communities have trended even more Republican, with large GOP margins in all recent statewide races.
 Democratic support is concentrated in a few coastal towns and among Black voters in rural areas, but the overall trend is one of increasing Republican dominance, especially as national politics have become more polarized.*

+**Key Takeaways:**
+- NC-03 is a solid Republican stronghold and the first of four firewall districts, with GOP margins growing in every major race.
+- Military presence and rural demographics drive consistent Republican victories.
+- Democratic support is limited to a few coastal towns and Black-majority precincts.
+- The district exemplifies the GOP’s consolidation of rural and military regions in eastern NC.

 ---

 ## Trends in NC-04 (Durham / Chapel Hill / RTP / Hillsborough)